Arihant25/beginner-python-projects/README.md

 - castle-dragonsnax.py - It's a text based adventure game
 - aliens.py - The world is under threat from approaching aliens.
 This is a game in which you have to enter the correct password to protect Earth from deadly aliens
 - guessing-game.py - You have to guess the number which the computer is thinking of
-- zookeeper.py - A program in which you can manage a small zoo.
+- zookeeper.py - A program in which you can manage a small zoo
+- coffee-machine.py - This mimics a coffee machine software which allows you to interact with the machine